rwieruch/blog_robinwieruch_content/blog/local-storage-react/index.md

 # How to Cache Data in React

 Let's take the local storage usage in React one step further by using it as cache for remote data which persists over browser sessions.
-Therefore, in the next example, you will fetch data from an remote [API](/what-is-an-api-javascript/) and store it in your React component's state.
+Therefore, in the next example, you will fetch data from a remote [API](/what-is-an-api-javascript/) and store it in your React component's state.

 <ReadMore label="How to fetch data in React" link="/react-hooks-fetch-data/" />